 As the APA survey indicates, the obese and the depressed are less successful than others in following a healthier lifestyle.
 That’s because their inner passivity is a greater handicap for them.
 This passivity determines how, for much of the time, they experience themselves.
 They come to know themselves (or to identify with themselves) through inner passivity which is the feeling of being at the mercy of fate rather than being the creator of one’s destiny.

 A deficiency of inner strength applies, in various ways, to most of us.
 Stress is frequently produced, for instance, by a busy mind that, lacking self-regulation, churns away all day with useless speculations and considerations.
 A deficiency of inner strength can be overcome by acquiring self-knowledge, particularly how we can extend our consciousness into our psyche to claim inner authority and power.
 We learn how our psyche works.
 We study the dynamics of the major inner conflict in our psyche, the clash between inner aggression and inner passivity.
 We see how our self, the seat of our inner strength, develops and emerges as this major inner conflict is recognized and resolved.

-It’s quite logical that inner weakness would cause stress.
-Inner weakness produces the feeling, experienced subliminally in various degrees, that we can’t care for ourselves, protect ourselves, support ourselves, and value ourselves.
+It’s quite logical that inner passivity would cause stress.
+This inner passivity produces the feeling, experienced subliminally in various degrees, that we can’t care for ourselves, protect ourselves, support ourselves, and value ourselves.
 What could be more stressful than all this impotence and self-doubt?
 And what could be more invigorating and reassuring than the pleasure of breaking free from the bondage of inner passivity and the inner conflict of which it is a part?